Broderick Jones

-Broderick Bernard Jones (born May 16, 2001) is an American football offensive tackle for the Georgia Bulldogs.
-He is a two-time CFP national champion with the Bulldogs, winning in 2021 and 2022.
+Broderick Bernard Jones (born May 16, 2001) is an American professional football offensive tackle for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Georgia Bulldogs, winning the CFP national championship twice before being selected by the Steelers in the first round of the 2023 NFL draft.

-High school career
+Early life

-Jones attended Lithonia High School in Lithonia, Georgia.
+Jones attended Lithonia High School in Stonecrest, Georgia.
 He received his first athletic scholarship offer while he was a ninth grade high school student from Alabama.
-As a senior, he was considered one of the best offensive lineman in the class of 2020 and was a part of the Under Amour All-American Game.
+As a senior, he was considered one of the best offensive lineman in the class of 2020 and was a part of the Under Armour All-American Game.
 A five star recruit, Jones committed to play college football at the University of Georgia.

 College career

 As a freshman in 2020, Jones was a redshirt player.
 In 2021, his production increased and he made four starts in relief for Jamaree Salyer, who was injured.
 He was named to the 2021 SEC All-Freshman Team.

+Professional career

+2023 season

+The Pittsburgh Steelers selected Jones in the first round with the 14th overall pick in the 2023 NFL draft.
+On October 8, 2023, Jones made his first career start against the Baltimore Ravens in week 5.
+In his first start, he was able to record 37 pass block reps against the Ravens defense, allowing no sacks and only allowing one pressure.

+In week 9 against the Tennessee Titans, Jones relieved Chukwuma Okorafor at right tackle.
+He remained the starter for the rest of the 2023 season.
+He finished the season starting in 11 games, playing in all 17.
+Jones made his first postseason appearance in the Steelers' 17–31 loss to the Buffalo Bills during the AFC Wild Card round.